-Extra Mile Challenges teams are required to raise a minimum of £1,200 sponsorship (just £300 per person).
-Our 16 challenges to date have raised over £1.5million for over 290 charities
+In a normal year, Extra Mile Challenges teams are required to raise a minimum of £1,200 sponsorship (just £300 per person).
+Our 17 challenges to date have raised £1.65million for over 300 charities

 How to collect donations

 An easy way to maximise your fundraising at no extra cost is to ensure that private individuals who sponsor you provide the required information for us to claim Gift Aid.
 We then reclaim from the Government an extra 25% of every donation.
 The easiest way to do this is to use our own sponsorship form (which fully explains the required information and conditions) – the donor does not have to sign the form.
-Please collect all donations from your sponsors and send them to Extra Mile Challenges as soon as you can, and no later than 30 November 2018.
+Please collect all donations from your sponsors and send them to Extra Mile Challenges as soon as you can, and no later than by the end of November.

-When setting up a VMG or JG page, it is essential that your selected charity is Extra Mile Challenges (and not your team’s selected charity).
-After the Auvergne Challenge, your chosen charities will get the full amount due to them.
+When setting up a VMG page, it is essential that your selected charity is Extra Mile Challenges (and not your team’s selected charity).
+At a formal presentation evening after the Challenge, you will be presented with cheques(s) for your chosen charities.

-All the charities supported on the first 15 Extra Mile Challenges are shown here
+All the charities supported on the first 16 Extra Mile Challenges are shown 16 Year Charity Payts Summary